 - The quilts are spread out throughout the town and it takes quite a while to see all of them.
 By starting early, you can look at the quilts when it is cooler in the morning and afternoon, and then take a break at one of the local restaurants during the hottest part in the middle of the day.
 Odds are that the restaurant may have a quilt or two hanging up as well.

 - Surrounding the town of Sisters are the Willamette National Forest and the Deschutes National Forest with lots of outdoor activities.

 - Oregon is a great state to visit with lots of beautiful scenery and history.
 I combined my Sisters Quilt Show visit with a stop at Crate Lake National Park and a lodge to lodge rafting trip in the Rogue River Wilderness.

 - If you have more time, explore Portland, the quilt barn trail in Tualatin Valley, the wine country and waterfalls in the Columbia River Gorge, Mt.
-Hood or the scenic ocean coastline.
+Hood, or the scenic ocean coastline.

-All too soon, it is 4 pm and the afternoon sunlight grows softer.
+Looking at 1400 quilts takes time, and before you know it, this day, with all of its anticipation, is done.
+It is 4 pm and the afternoon sunlight grows softer.
 The crowds slowly dissipate and the volunteers come back and quickly and efficiently take down the quilts.
 The cones that have kept the traffic off the main street are removed and cars are free to drive through town again.